Taralli Recipe (Italian Pretzels)

 - Cover the dough with plastic wrap and leave at room temperature for half an hour.

 - Place the dough on a lightly floured worktable.

 - Meanwhile, bring a 2-3l (0.5-0.75 gallon) pot of water to boil.

 - Place 10-15 of the taralli into the water and leave until they start to float on the surface.

 - Remove from the water with a slotted spoon and transfer to a clean, dry towel.

-- Preheat the oven to 200 Celsius and prepare a large tray with baking paper.
+- Preheat the oven to 200 degrees Celsius (390 Fahrenheit) and prepare a large tray with baking paper.

 - Place the taralli on the baking paper and bake in the preheated oven for about 20-25 minutes, until light golden.

 - When ready, transfer to a cooling rack.